 I grew up in Tenino, Washington—a town of approximately eighteen hundred permanent residents.
-Through school, I was a decent student and very average athlete.
-At the age of fifteen, though, with the discovery of cannabis, my overall performance began to suffer.
+Through high school, I was a decent student and very average athlete.
+But was also rebellious and, at times, quite reckless.

 At twenty-one, I joined the U.S. Coast Guard, and served for a little over five years, spending one year in Detroit and the subsequent four years in Hawaii.
 I worked as a medic and tactical law enforcement officer, spent some time in the Middle East, and traveled extensively across the South Pacific.

 Leaving the military in pursuit of a sense of individuality, I found my way to Southern California.
 I worked full time as an EMT for about a year, and continued part time during college—providing my services mostly to the nursing homes and night clubs of Los Angeles.